SelfHosting Updates - May 2025

 Termix

-Termix, not termux, its being great:
+Termix, not termux, its being great to get all my servers at one place:

 MIT | Clientless web-based SSH terminal emulator that stores and manages your connection details